 Our brothers from ‘Ahl Sunnah‘ claim that the leader should be selected by a group of men.
 However, we can see dynastic hereditary rule throughout Muslim history.

-The ‘Shi’a‘ claim that the rule is through the ‘Ahl Bayt‘ simply being a descendant of the Blessed Prophet (saw) is qualification enough.
+The ‘Shi’i‘ claim that the rule is through the ‘Ahl Bayt‘ simply being a descendant of the Blessed Prophet (saw) is qualification enough.
 This is something soundly refuted by the Qur’an.

-“And remember that Ibrahim was tried by his Lord with certain commands, which he fulfilled: He said: “I will make thee an Imam to the Nations.”
+“So remember that Ibrahim was tried by his Lord with certain commands, which he fulfilled: He said: “I will make you an Imam to the Nations.”
 He pleaded: “And also (Imams) from my offspring!”
 He answered: “But My Promise is not within the reach of evil-doers.”
 (Qur’an 2:142)

 Allah (swt) told Ibrahim that simply being a descendant of a prophet is not criteria enough to be as ruler.